kev0960/ModooCode/md/inst/xsave.md

 ### Description

-Performs a full or partial save of processor state components to the XSAVE area located at the memory address specified by the destination operand.
+Performs a full or partial save of processor state components to the `XSAVE` area located at the memory address specified by the destination operand.
 The implicit EDX:EAX register pair specifies a 64-bit instruction mask.
 The specific state components saved correspond to the bits set in the requested-feature bitmap (RFBM), which is the logical-AND of EDX:EAX and XCR0.

-The format of the XSAVE area is detailed in Section 13.4, "XSAVE Area," of Intel(R) 64 and IA-32 Architectures Soft-ware Developer's Manual, Volume 1.
+The format of the `XSAVE` area is detailed in Section 13.4, "XSAVE Area," of Intel(R) 64 and IA-32 Architectures Soft-ware Developer's Manual, Volume 1.

-Section 13.7, "Operation of XSAVE," of Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 1 provides a detailed description of the operation of the XSAVE instruction.
-The following items provide a high-level outline:*  XSAVE saves state component i if and only if RFBM[i]= 1.\footnote{1}
+Section 13.7, "Operation of `XSAVE`," of Intel(R) 64 and IA-32 Architectures Software Developer's Manual, Volume 1 provides a detailed description of the operation of the `XSAVE` instruction.
+The following items provide a high-level outline:*  `XSAVE` saves state component i if and only if RFBM[i]= 1.\footnote{1}

-*  XSAVE does not modify bytes 511:464 of the legacy region of the XSAVE area (see Section 13.4.1, "Legacy Region of an XSAVE Area").
+*  `XSAVE` does not modify bytes 511:464 of the legacy region of the `XSAVE` area (see Section 13.4.1, "Legacy Region of an `XSAVE` Area").

-*  XSAVE reads the XSTATE_BV field of the XSAVE header (see Section 13.4.2, "XSAVE Header") and writes a modified value back to memory as follows.
-If RFBM[i]= 1, XSAVE writes XSTATE_BV[i] with the value of XINUSE[i].
+*  `XSAVE` reads the XSTATE_BV field of the `XSAVE` header (see Section 13.4.2, "XSAVE Header") and writes a modified value back to memory as follows.
+If RFBM[i]= 1, `XSAVE` writes XSTATE_BV[i] with the value of XINUSE[i].
 (XINUSE is a bitmap by which the processor tracks the status of various state components.
 See Section 13.6, "Processor Tracking of XSAVE-Managed State.")
-If RFBM[i]= 0, XSAVE writes XSTATE_BV[i] with the value that it read from memory (it does not modify the bit).
-XSAVE does not write to any part of the XSAVE header other than the XSTATE_BV field.
+If RFBM[i]= 0, `XSAVE` writes XSTATE_BV[i] with the value that it read from memory (it does not modify the bit). `XSAVE` does not write to any part of the `XSAVE` header other than the XSTATE_BV field.

-*  XSAVE always uses the standard format of the extended region of the XSAVE area (see Section 13.4.3, "Extended Region of an XSAVE Area").
+*  `XSAVE` always uses the standard format of the extended region of the `XSAVE` area (see Section 13.4.3, "Extended Region of an `XSAVE` Area").

 Use of a destination operand not aligned to 64-byte boundary (in either 64-bit or 32-bit modes) results in a general-protection (#GP) exception.
 In 64-bit mode, the upper 32 bits of RDX and RAX are ignored.